Hyperbaric Oxygen Therapy & Autoimmune Disease

-Refractory Perineal Crohn’s Disease is an extremely difficult condition to treat medically or surgically.
+Refractory Perianal Crohn’s Disease is an extremely difficult condition to treat medically or surgically.
 There are anecdotal case reports of patients who respond dramatically to HBO treatment after failure of multiple medical and surgical treatments.
-HBO, when integrated in a comprehensive management program including debridement and metronidazole therapy, results in a complete and sustained closure of the fistula.

 Seven patients with perineal CD were subjected to daily sessions of HBO in a multiplace hyperbaric chamber with good clinical effects (Weisz et al 1997).
 Each patient received a total of 20 sessions during a time period of 1 month.
 IL-1, IL-6, and TNF-α measurements were done several times during the initial sessions and after completing therapy.

-During the first 7 days of treatment, IL-1, IL-6, and TNF-α levels in supernatants of LPS-stimulated monocytes derived from patients’ peripheral blood were decreased compared to pretreatment levels.
+During the first 7 days of treatment, IL-1, IL-6, and TNF-α levels from stimulated monocytes derived from patients’ peripheral blood were decreased compared to pretreatment levels.
 Parallel measurements of serum IL-1 levels revealed an initial elevation and thereafter decreased levels, which remained low throughout the first week of HBO treatment.
 After completion of therapy, cytokine levels increased to pretreatment values.

-Dulai, in a review, showed that overall response rate for perineal CD to HBO therapy was 88 % with 18 of 40 patients having complete healing and 17 had partial healing.
+Dulai, in a review, showed that overall response rate for perianal CD to HBO therapy was 88 % with 18 of 40 patients having complete healing and 17 had partial healing.

 Chronic diarrhea, inflammation, tissue damage and subsequent and malabsorption can lead to multiple nutritional deficiencies, including deficiencies of calories, protein, essential fatty acids, and a wide range of vitamins and minerals in both Crohn's and Ulcerative Colitis.
 Our Naturopathic Doctors have seen impressive results in many of our Edmonton IBD patients with the use of IV Therapy.